The Alabama Crimson Tide will be playing a football game Saturday, which means…well, absolutely nothing.

 Then again, it seems like a good time to add some perspective to what an amazing run this has been for the Tide:

-The last time Alabama played a meaningless regular-season game, people were still using BlackBerry phones, hailing cabs when they needed a ride, reading a newspaper to find out what was going on in the world, and shopping in places , which were known as shopping malls.
+— The last time Alabama played a meaningless regular-season game, people were still using BlackBerry phones, calling a cab when they needed a ride, reading a newspaper to find out what was going on in the world, and shopping in places , which were known as shopping malls.

-The last time Alabama played a meaningless regular-season game, Ke$ha had the #1 song in the country with “We R Who We R” and “Megamind” was the highest-grossing film.
+— The last time Alabama played a meaningless regular season game, Ke$ha had the No. 1 song in the country with “We R Who We R” and “Megamind” was the most successful film.

 Some are wondering — hope is perhaps a better word — that this slight drop in a season is a sign that Saban’s control of the game is waning.